NIA-cnewton/sam-toolbox/README.md

 Review Outputs: Each module generates a specific output file, providing a clear and concise summary of the actions taken or information gathered.

 Customization

 The SAM Toolbox is designed with customization in mind.
 Each script includes comments guiding you on how to extend or modify its functionality to suit your specific needs.
 Whether you're looking to automate more complex tasks or integrate with other tools, SAM Toolbox provides a solid foundation to build upon.

-Screenshots
-Placeholder for screenshots demonstrating the toolbox in action.

-Contribution
-Contributions to the SAM Toolbox are welcome!
-Whether it's adding new features, improving existing scripts, or fixing bugs, your help is appreciated in making this toolbox more useful for the AWS community.

 License
 This project is licensed under the GPL License - see the LICENSE file for details.